skyrim-multiplayer/skymp/CONTRIBUTING.md

+Feel like a Skyrim multiplayer dev.
+Be Skyrim multiplayer dev.
+No need to contact anyone to start, but you can request help at any time.
+Learn smth new each time you open the code.
+Feel useful.
+Be useful - any contribution matters.

 # Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Contributions are welcome and will be fully credited.